 If you provide a product or service within a geographic area then a strong Google My Business listing is one of the fastest and easiest ways to appear in search results.
 We recommend you create a listing and optimise it regularly.
 It’s an easy win and you’re likely to see an increase in direct enquiries in the form of phone calls and website conversions.

 We hope you’ve found this post useful.
-We help SMEs increase conversions with smart digital marketing solutions.
-Our specialities include PPC and SEO, with a focus on lead generation.
-If you need help or advice on how to promote your business, get in touch and point you in the right direction.
+We're a digital marketing agency specialising in PPC for Ecommerce and lead generation If you need help or advice on how to promote your business on Google get in touch.

 EffectiveMarketing.uk